djinn1540/ReStore-Kitchen-Pricing-Application/README.md

 	- white square buttons: any number of these can be selected per group.
 They are officailly called check boxes.
 		(./checkbox)

+**Note:** The kitchen Quality Rating can only be selected once per kitchen and the options will be disabled.
+The Quality Rating must be chosen before any cabinets can be added.

 "Distinctive Characteristics" and "Other Information" are sections where the user can enter appropriate text.
 Distinctive Characteristics has a character limit of 200 characters for the sake of the kitchen price listing template.
 Other Information has a sufficiently high upper limit on number of characters.

+In the lower-left there are points of entry for Material, End Panels, and Crown Molding.
+Material is a dropdown menu of materials found in common kitchens.

 The "Cabinets" section is table that displays all the entered cabinets and their properties.
 To add a cabinet, the user will click the "Add Cabinet" button, this will cause a popup of the "Cabinet Form".  **Note:** The Quality Rating must be chosen before a cabinet can be added.
 (./addcabinet)

+Special Considerations for the Add Cabinet sections:
+	- Qty - the number of identical cabinets in the kitchen that the cabinet entry concerns
+	- Width - dropdown menu of ranges, choose the range that includes the width of the cabinet in question
+	- Height - this field autofills if there is an industry standard measurement
+	- Depth - this field autofills if there is an industry standard measurement
+	- Drawers to Floor - check this box if the cabinets drawers make up almost all of the the front of the cabinet.
-The user will then make the appropriate selections and enter the measurements, finally clicking "Add Cabinet" when finished.
-The cabinet will then be entered in the table in the main screen.
+	- **Add Cabinet** - on click: the cabinet information is checked for completeness and contradiction.
+When no error is found, the cabinet and its information will be entered into the table in the main screen.
+If an error is found, the user will have to correct if before the cabinet can be accepted.

-Material is a dropdown menu of materials found in common kitchens.

-There are points of entry for End Panels and Crown Molding.

 The user can click the "Print" button when all relevant information has been entered.
-If there is essential missing information, the lacking sections will be highlighted in red and no files will be generated.
+If there is essential missing information or contradiction, the lacking sections will be highlighted in red and no files will be generated.
+The user should correct the information before clicking "Print" again.
+(./redhighlight)
 On clicking the print button, the application will generate a Cabinet Specifics Sheet, a Cabinet Specifics Sheet with cabinet pricing breakdown, and a kitchen price listing.
 These documents will be saved as HTML files in the "Ready to Launch" folder.
 The kitchen price listing includes the adjustment for material, particle board construction, end panels, crown molding, and rating (+) or (-), however, the Cabinet Spec Sheet with pricing does not include this breakdown.

 The HTML files can be printed by opening them in a web browser: